 The history of Gainsborough Old Hall

-Sir Thomas, in fact, had been a squire of King Edward IV of England, who, on Christmas 1462, had knighted him and made him his Private Counsellor.
-Later, he became the King’s representative in Lincolnshire, where he owned manors, lands, and houses.
+Sir Thomas had been a squire of King Edward IV of England, who, on Christmas 1462, had knighted him and made him his Private Counsellor.
+Later, he became the King’s representative in Lincolnshire, where he owned manors, land, and houses.

-The importance of Sir Thomas and that of his family grew accordingly, so much that in 1484, he was visited by King Richard III in Gainsborough Old Hall.
+The importance of Sir Thomas and his family grew accordingly, so much so that in 1484, he was visited by King Richard III in Gainsborough Old Hall.
 A few years later, his descendants received Henry VIII twice in their manor.

-When all the descendants of Sir Thomas died without heirs, the Gainsborough Old Hall was sold in 1596 to William Hickman, a London merchant, who made many changes and improvements in the building, particularly in the east wing.
+When all the descendants of Sir Thomas died without heirs, Gainsborough Old Hall was sold to William Hickman, a London merchant, in 1596, who made many changes and improvements to the building, particularly in the east wing.

 The Hickman family, in turn, inhabited the Gainsborough Old Hall until 1720, when they moved into the newly built house in the village of Thonock, just outside Gainsborough.
 As a consequence, the Gainsborough Old Hall became uninhabited.
-However, it remained a family property and was used for a variety of other purposes.
+It remained a family property, however, and was used for a variety of purposes.

-Over the years, this manor was used for the most disparate purposes, including for theatre representations.
-After many years of neglect, in 1949 it was saved from demolition thanks to the hard work of an association named Association of Friends of the Old Hall.
-Finally, in 1970, the Old Hall was donated to the State, and now the County of Lincolnshire manages it as part of its assets on behalf of the English Heritage.
+Over the years, this manor was used for the most disparate purposes, including for theatre productions.
+After many years of neglect, it was saved from demolition in 1949 thanks to an association named Association of Friends of the Old Hall.
+Finally, in 1970, the Old Hall was donated to the State, and now the County of Lincolnshire manages it as part of its assets on behalf of English Heritage.

 The Gainsborough Old Hall

-The Association of Friends of the Old Hall and the Lincolnshire County Council did a great job at preserving the Hall which offers an interesting and fascinating view of how people lived in the manor during the time it was inhabited.
+The Association of Friends of the Old Hall and the Lincolnshire County Council preserved the Hall, which offers a fascinating perspective on how people lived in the manor during the time it was inhabited.

 In addition to the rooms on the ground floor and the first floor (which are perfectly restored in medieval style), the Old Hall also has a typical Elizabethan-style living room on the first floor, with the original furnishings dating back to the period when the Hickman family lived in the house.

-In fact, upon entering the Gainsborough Old Hall, and after passing through a sort of medieval pantry, one arrives directly in the main hall of the manor, which consists of a large room with a vaulted wooden ceiling in which the Lord of the Manor used to receive the guests and eat meals.
+Upon entering the Gainsborough Old Hall, and after passing through a kind of medieval pantry, one arrives directly in the main hall of the manor, which consists of a large room with a vaulted wooden ceiling in which the Lord of the Manor used to receive guests and eat meals.